tripzcodes/pf/README.md

 ## what this is

-a portfolio site with my name, a quote, and links to find me. kept it simple with clean typography and an animated maze background.
+a portfolio site with my name, a quote, talks section, and links to find me. kept it simple with clean typography and an animated maze background. includes individual pages for tech talks with markdown support.

 ## running locally